Meet the Cast & Crew

 ALVARO SAAR RIOS (Playwright)

-Alvaro Saar Rios is a writer & a performer.
-He holds an MFA in Writing for the Stage & Screen from Northwestern University and is the co-founder of the national touring performance troupe–The Royal Mexican Players.
+Alvaro Saar Rios holds an MFA in Writing for the Stage & Screen from Northwestern University and is the co-founder of the national touring performance troupe—The Royal Mexican Players.
+He has commissions from various theaters including Houston Grand Opera, First Stage, and The Alley Theatre (Texas).
 His work has been performed in New York City, Hawaii, California, Chicago, Milwaukee, and all over Texas!
-Mr. Rios currently teaches for the Theatre Dept. at UW-Milwaukee.
+Mr. Rios is an Assistant Professor in the Theatre Department at the University of Wisconsin-Milwaukee.

 Kohl's Wild Theater credits include: